Print Page

-Are Generic Drugs the Same as Brand Name Medications
+Are Generic Drugs Equivalent to Brand Name Medications?

-Synopsis: Explains the differences and similarities between brand name drugs and their equivalent generic drug brands.
+Synopsis: Discover the key differences and similarities between brand name drugs and their generic equivalents, including efficacy, safety, and cost.
 Generic drugs generally cost 30% to 80% less than its brand-name equivalent and can help save money.
-Generic drug products contain the same active ingredient(s), come in the same strength, dosage form and are taken the same way as its brand-name equivalents.

 Is There a Difference Between a Brand Name Drug and a Generic?